-The only T2D therapy approved by the FDA to reduce the risk of end-stage kidney disease, doubling of serum creatinine, cardiovascular death, and hospitalization for heart failure in adults who have T2D and diabetic nephropathy with albuminuria >300 mg/day1
+The first T2D therapy approved by the FDA to reduce the risk of end-stage kidney disease, doubling of serum creatinine, cardiovascular death, and hospitalization for heart failure in adults who have T2D and diabetic nephropathy with albuminuria >300 mg/day1

 In adults with DKD* and T2D,